Orang Asli: Semang

 According to the Encyclopedia of Malaysia, the Semang or Pangan are regarded as the earliest inhabitants of the Malay Peninsula.
-They live mainly in the northern regions of the country, and are considered to be mostly descended from the people of the Hoabinhian cultural period, with many of their burials found dating back 10,000 years ago.
+They live mainly in the northern regions of the country, and are mostly descended from the people of the Hoabinhian cultural period, with many of their burials found dating back 10,000 years ago.

 They speak the Aslian languages branch of the Mon-Khmer languages, which are part of the Austroasiatic language family, as do their Senoi agriculturalist neighbours.
 Most of them belong to the North Aslian language group, and only the Lanoh language belongs to the Central Aslian languages group.